sheltersi/Doctor-Appointment/README.md

 ![Admin_page](https://github.com/sheltersi/Doctor-Appointment/blob/main/assets/images/dashboard-pic.JPG?raw=true)

-Appointment page for the administrator that shows a list of users and their full details who have request for appointments
+Appointment page for the administrator that shows a list of users and their full details who have request for appointments.
+The admin can cancel  or aproave the request and then send a message for the time scheduled.

 ![Admin_page](https://github.com/sheltersi/Doctor-Appointment/blob/main/assets/images/total-appointments-page.JPG?raw=true)